junxit/us-congress-bills-111/metadata.md

 - 2009-10-06 — Senate amendment proposed (on the floor): Amendment SA 2623 proposed by Senator Inouye.(consideration: CR S10154-10155; text: CR S10154)
 - 2009-10-06 — Senate insists on its amendment, asks for a conference, appoints conferees Inouye; Byrd; Leahy; Harkin; Dorgan; Durbin; Feinstein; Mikulski; Kohl; Murray; Specter; Cochran; Bond; McConnell; Shelby; Gregg; Hutchison; Bennett; Brownback. (consideration: CR S10159)
 - 2009-10-06 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2009-10-07 — Message on Senate action sent to the House.
+- 2009-12-16 — A point of order was raised against consideration of the measure on the grounds that it violated the Budget Act.
+Following 20 minutes of debate on the point of order, the Chair will put the question on consideration of the measure.
+- 2009-12-16 — Amendment SA 3248 proposed by Senator Reid. (consideration: CR S13295; text: CR S13295) To change the enactment date.
+- 2009-12-16 — Amendment SA 3249 proposed by Senator Reid. (consideration: CR S13295-13296; text: CR S13296) To provide for a study.
+- 2009-12-16 — Amendment SA 3250 proposed by Senator Reid to Amendment SA 3249 (the instructions to the motion). (consideration: CR S13296; text: CR S13296) Of a perfecting nature.
+- 2009-12-16 — Amendment SA 3251 proposed by Senator Reid to Amendment SA 3250. (consideration: CR S13296; text: CR S13296) Of a perfecting nature.
+- 2009-12-16 — Amendment SA 3252 proposed by Senator Reid to Amendment SA 3248. (consideration: CR S13295; text: CR S13295) To change the enactment date.
+- 2009-12-16 — Cloture motion on the motion to concur in House amendment to Senate amendment to H.R.
+3326 presented in Senate. (consideration: CR S13295; text: CR S13295)
+- 2009-12-16 — Considered by Senate (message from the House with respect to H.R.
+3326). (consideration: CR S13295-13396)
+- 2009-12-16 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2009-12-16 — Motion by Senator Reid to concur in House amendment to Senate amendment made in Senate.
+- 2009-12-16 — Motion by Senator Reid to concur in House amendment to Senate amendment with amendment (SA 3248) made in Senate. (consideration: CR S13295)
+- 2009-12-16 — Motion by Senator Reid to refer to Senate Committee on Appropriations with instructions that the Committee report back with the following amendment (SA 3249) made in Senate. (consideration: CR S13295-13296)
+- 2009-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-16 — Mr. Murtha moved that the House agree with an amendment to the Senate amendment. (consideration: CR H15007-15420)
+- 2009-12-16 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 395 - 34 (Roll No. 985). (text as House agreed to Senate amendment with an amendment: CR H15022-15040)
+- 2009-12-16 — On motion that the House now consider the measure Agreed to by voice vote.
+- 2009-12-16 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 395 - 34 (Roll No. 985).(text as House agreed to Senate amendment with an amendment: CR H15022-15040)
+- 2009-12-16 — Resolving differences -- House actions: On motion that the House now consider the measure Agreed to by voice vote.
+- 2009-12-16 — Rules Committee Resolution H. Res.
+976 Reported to House.
+Rule provides for consideration of H.R.
+3326, H.J.
+Res.
+64, H.R.
+4314 and H.R.
+2847.
+- 2009-12-16 — Senate amendment proposed (on the floor): Amendment SA 3248 proposed by Senator Reid.(consideration: CR S13295; text: CR S13295)
+- 2009-12-16 — Senate amendment proposed (on the floor): Amendment SA 3249 proposed by Senator Reid.(consideration: CR S13295-13296; text: CR S13296)
+- 2009-12-16 — Senate amendment proposed (on the floor): Amendment SA 3250 proposed by Senator Reid to Amendment SA 3249 (the instructions to the motion).(consideration: CR S13296; text: CR S13296)
+- 2009-12-16 — Senate amendment proposed (on the floor): Amendment SA 3251 proposed by Senator Reid to Amendment SA 3250.(consideration: CR S13296; text: CR S13296)
+- 2009-12-16 — Senate amendment proposed (on the floor): Amendment SA 3252 proposed by Senator Reid to Amendment SA 3248.(consideration: CR S13295; text: CR S13295)
+- 2009-12-16 — Senate amendment submitted
+- 2009-12-16 — Senate amendment submitted
+- 2009-12-16 — Senate amendment submitted
+- 2009-12-16 — Senate amendment submitted
+- 2009-12-16 — Senate amendment submitted
+- 2009-12-16 — The Chair put the question on consideration of the measure.
+- 2009-12-16 — The House proceeded with one hour debate on the motion to agree to the Senate amendment with an amendment.
+- 2009-12-16 — The previous question was ordered without objection. (consideration: CR H15419)